MovingKyu/RACoLN/README.md

 The accuracy should be between 97.5 and 98.0 for Yelp dataset.

 # Training language model
-Different from the original paper, where we have used KenLM, this repository trains a GRU-based langauge model as it is 1) easier to train and 2) no need to install kenLM.
+Different from the original paper, where we have used KenLM, this repository trains a GRU-based langauge model as we can skip installing kenLM.
 (Although we use GRU-based LM, we have checked that the output will have similar PPL score with KenLM).

 To train the langauge model for evaluation purpose, computing Perplexity, run the following: